 PRWEB) May, 2016 --May is National Water Safety Month, and thousands of pools around the country will be opening just in time for Memorial Day, the unoffical start of summer.

-PRWEB) July 29, 2008 -- In light of recent reports on poolside deaths, Chad Galbreath, President of Penn Fencing, Inc, would like to present tips on how to better secure a recreational area with fencing.
+Chad Galbreath, President of Penn Fencing, Inc, would like to present tips on how to better secure a recreational area with fencing.
 According to Galbreath, The dangers of drowning are very real.
-World Fence News reported in May of 2008 that 250-300 children ages 1-5 drown in US pools annually.
+The consumer product safety commission reported 382 pool or spa-related drownings reported per year for 2010 through 2012, involving children younger than 15 years of age.
 Proper pool fencing is an important component in preventing drowning.
 The National Drowning Prevention Alliance (NDPA) cites passive barriers or swimming pool fence as the most important safety layer for pools.

 Dr. Jonathan Midgett, Engineering Psychologist from the U.S. Consumer Product Safety Commission in an interview in May 2008, discussed how unprotected pools, such as pools with a three-sided fence where the home forms the fourth side of the barrier system allows children to gain access to the water.
 Sometimes pool protection systems have aged or been neglected: frost heaving opens a gap in gate, wooden fences rot.
 Dr. Midgett also stated "The more obstacles between your child and the pool, the better!
 Fences need to isolate the pool from the house, have well-maintained self-closing, self-latching gates and back-up layers of protection, like sensors and alarms."